Medical assistance in the EU/EEA

 Most types of healthcare entitle the recipient to an exemption card when their total out-of-pocket payments reach a certain amount.

-This also applies if the healthcare is received in an EU/EEA country.
-Once you have been issued with an exemption card by Helfo, you will no longer have to pay user fees for the majority of health services.
-Find out more about maximum user fees and which health services are comprised by the exemption card system here.
+Once you have been issued an exemption card by Helfo, you will no longer have to pay user fees for the majority of health services.
+The exemption card applies in Norway.
+In other EU/EEA countries, you must pay out of pocket.